2nd Chronicles Chapter 22

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

 with all his heart.
-So the house of Ahaziah had no power to keep still the kingdom.
+So the house of Ahaziah had no power to close up the kingdom.

 Ahaziah’s reign